 - Fulfill the Delivery Service Request

 - Fulfilling a Delivery Service Request will show the requested changes and, once committed, will apply the desired changes and set status to ‘pending’.
-The request is pending because many types of changes will require cache configuration updates (aka queue updates) and/or a CDN snapshot.
+The request is pending because many types of changes will require cache server configuration updates (aka queue updates) and/or a CDN snapshot.
 Once queue updates and/or CDN snapshot is complete, the request should be marked ‘complete’.

 - Complete the Delivery Service Request

 - Only after the Delivery Service Request has been fulfilled and the changes have been applied can a Delivery Service Request be marked as ‘complete’.
-Marking a Delivery Service as ‘complete’ is currently a manual step because some changes require cache configuration updates (aka queue updates) and/or a CDN snapshot.
+Marking a Delivery Service Request as ‘complete’ is currently a manual step because some changes require cache server configuration updates (aka queue updates) and/or a CDN Snapshot.
 Once that is done and the changes have been deployed, the request status should be changed from ‘pending’ to ‘complete’.

 - Delete the Delivery Service request